priyoatmojo/SlackBuild/wps-office/README.md

 - WPS-Office binary from http://wps-community.org/download.html
 - LibPNG from http://packages.ubuntu.com/vivid/libpng12-0

-Choose your package acording your current OS architecture.
+Choose your package according to your OS architecture.
-- If you use 32-bit, download the i386 or X86.
+- If you use 32-bit, download the i386 or X86 file.
-- If you use 64-bit, download the amd64 or X86_64.
+- If you use 64-bit, download the amd64 or X86_64 file.